Book ahead, save a fortune.

 Changes and refunds

-Tickets aren’t transferable and you won’t get a refund if you can’t use your ticket.
+Your ticket is valid only on the train journey shown on your ticket.
+Tickets are not transferable and you won’t get a refund if you can’t use your ticket.

 There’s no seat reservation with our lowest priced Advance fare tickets.